-Phishing: Don’t get reeled in!andrea
+Phishing: Don’t get reeled in!IT Resource

 Employees are frequently exposed to sophisticated phishing attacks and in today’s hectic world, it can be easy to miss a security threat.
 In just one click, a phishing attack can have devastating effects on your business.
 It’s best practice to always remind yourself and your employees what to look out for, to always be cautious, and think before you click.
 To help keep your team informed and on high alert, we’ve listed some common phishing red flags to watch out for.

 - Forceful/faked urgency to get you to respond before you think

 - Offer a prize or reward to tempt you to click on a link

 - Ask you to provide your password or other confidential data for security purposes

 - Website addresses that are similar to, but not the same as the real thing.
 An example would be www.gØØgle.com vs www.google.com or www.twiter.com vs www.twitter.com

 - Use “masked” links that look like a trusted website address but take you somewhere else when you click on it

 - Top tip — hovering over the link should display the actual address